 Complaints against Gloucestershire Constabulary

 Your PCC is responsible for monitoring how the Constabulary handles complaints against its officers and staff.
-The PCC is not involved in the investigation of such complaints.
+The PCC is not involved in the handling or the investigation of such complaints.

 Complaints against Gloucestershire Constabulary should be sent to the Professional Standards Department who will respond to you.